freemagee/til/content/posts/frontend-test-drive-material-ui.md

 export default UITester;
 ```

 This achieved some little goals.
 I could modify pseudo classes, states and component children.
+So that gave me some confidence that I could control the style on the components if I needed to.

 I had seen in the [docs](https://next.material-ui.com/customization/default-theme/) that the default theme had some nice utilities, such as pixel to rem functionality, that I wanted to take advantage of.
 The above code uses the `withStyles` Higher-order component API.
 I don't fully understand what a Higher-order component API is to be honest.
 It seemed like I could use the `makeStyles` Hook API to access the default theme utilities.

 Again I found it tricky at first to get the correct syntax to be able to style component child elements, such as the switch's 'track'.
-I looked at a lot examples, re-read the docs (*once more*) and figured out this syntax pattern would override the default theme styling:
+I looked at a lot of examples, re-read the docs (*once more*) and figured out this syntax pattern would override the default theme styling:

 ```javascript
   switchBase: {